-24. How supportive are the local courts of

-arbitration (domestic and international)?
+24. How supportive are the local courts of arbitration (domestic and international)?
 How long does it typically take to enforce an award?

-The English courts are supportive of arbitration: the Arbitration Act 1996 is designed to support arbitration, and no distinction is made between domestic and international arbitration.
+The English courts are supportive of arbitration: the Arbitration Act 1996 (amended by the Arbitration Act 2025) is designed to support arbitration, and no distinction is made between domestic and international arbitration.